people3k/people3k.github.io/download.md

 </a>
 </div>

-**Note!** To protect against looting, dates for the United States, Canada, and the Guedes and Bocinsky (2018) database have had their precise coordinates "fuzzed" to instead be the centroid of the encompassing county or other administrative subdivision.
-Archaeological professionals may [request access to the true-coordinates dataset](https://core.tdar.org/dataset/459172/p3k14c-scrubbed) through the Digital Archaeological Record
+**Note!** To maintain legal compliance, dates for the United States, Canada, and the Guedes and Bocinsky (2018) database have had their precise coordinates obfuscated to instead be the centroid of the encompassing county/administrative subdivision.
+In general, this does not affect results for coarse-grained analysis.
-(tDAR).
+If your analysis requires greater precision, archaeological professionals may [request access to the true-coordinates dataset](https://core.tdar.org/dataset/459172/p3k14c-scrubbed) through the Digital Archaeological Record (tDAR).

 # Usage